 2. Someone Please Cut the Lights

-Armed with your Energy Grade, it’s time to start taking steps to cut your consumption.
+It’s time to start taking steps to cut your consumption.
 Here’s your first mission: outside office hours, take a walk starting from the top of your building.
 Go floor by floor and count how many lights could reasonably be turned off at this time.
 Now, multiply that number by 22.77* – that’s your estimate of how much money you can save per year just by keeping those lights off.

 3. Let the Sunshine In